Is CastingWords A Scam?

 Like most of my reviews, I start off with the question, Is CastingWords a scam?
 Is it possible to make money here?
 What do they pay, how do they pay?
 Also, maybe some tips on performing better at CastingWords.
-You can find the answer here.
-Why here, because I have used CastingWords and I am still a transcriber there, while I am not expert transcriber I can lay out some helpful insight to using their platform and shedding light on this company that pay people to listen to audio then turn that audio into text.
+You can find the answers here.
+Why here, because I have used CastingWords and I am still a transcriber there, while I am not expert transcriber I can lay out some helpful insight to using their platform and shedding light on this company that pays people to listen to audio then turn that audio into text.

 Slip on a pair of quality headphones and strap yourself into your favorite office chair and let’s get transcribing my thoughts about this company, CastingWords…

 What is CastingWords?
 CastingWords is a transcription company based in New Mexico, that was founded in 2005.
 You can get audio transcribed or attain work by transcribing audio for CastingWords.
 The latter is what I will be reviewing, as this is a way to earn money online.
 You can also check out my guide to Types of Jobs Online, where I show other companies that hire transcribers.